jchue/argon-webtrees-theme/README.md

 4. Upload the folder into the `modules_v4` directory of the webtrees installation on your web server.
 5. Ensure the theme is enabled in your Control panel.

+## Structure

+Because webtrees 2 is built with Bootstrap by default, the majority of this theme is just a matter of applying the Argon stylesheet.

+Additionally, there are a handful of opinionated changes, mostly regarding sizing and spacing, requiring some views to be overwritten.
+Most of these are achieved with a simple replacement function to add/remove/modify classes and elements.
+Therefore, when a change is introduced in the webtrees codebase, these views should adopt them accordingly unless there is a drastic change to the template.

+There are, however, a few cases that require the entire view to be rebuilt/reorganized, due to either a completely different template or a change in the PHP code.
+These views are:

+- `::layouts/default`
+- `::modules/faq/show`
+- `::modules/lifespans-chart/chart`
+- `::modules/recent_changes/changes-list`
+- `::modules/stories/tab`

+When change is made to these views in the webtrees codebase, it needs to be incorporated in the corresponding Argon view.

 ## Develop and Build

 **Prerequisites:**